seanng/mdm-researchly/README.md

    3. Click on `Load unpacked extension`
    4. Select the `apps/extension/build` folder.
 4. Run `yarn dev` to concurrently start the server, extension and website.
+5. Once all the applications are up and running, you may start using the extension.
-5. Pin the Researchly Extension for easy access.
+6. Pin the Researchly Extension for easy access.